-If the need arises, Gazprom can lease additional gas storage capacities from third-party companies.
+When the need arises, Gazprom leases additional gas storage capacities from third-party companies.

-In 2015, Gazprom’s gas storage capacities in Europe (including those under lease contracts) amounted to 5 billion cubic meters and their daily deliverability was 61.5 million cubic meters.
+In 2016, the Company’s own gas storage capacities in Europe totaled some 5 billion cubic meters, with the daily deliverability of 83.4 million cubic meters.

-Gazprom owns the following UGS facilities in the FSU:
+Gazprom owns the following UGS facilities in the former Soviet Union:

 - Abovyanskoye (Armenia).

-The Company also uses some of the Incukalns UGS capacities (Latvia).
+The Company also uses some of the capacities of the Incukalns UGS facility in Latvia.

 UGS sector development

-Building up the potential maximum daily deliverability is one of Gazprom’s key goals related to the domestic UGS sector development.
-The annual growth of this indicator is comparable with the daily gas consumption by one of Russian regions, such as the Vologda or Leningrad Regions, during the winter period.
+Enhancement of the potential maximum daily deliverability is one of Gazprom’s key goals in the development of Russia’s UGS sector.
+The annual increases in this indicator are comparable to the daily gas consumption of entire Russian regions, e.g. the Vologda or Leningrad Regions, in the winter period.

-Potential maximum daily deliverability as of withdrawal season start-up, million cubic meters
+Potential maximum daily deliverability by withdrawal season, million cubic meters

-At present, six new UGS facilities are under design and construction in Russia:
+As many as six new UGS facilities are currently under design and construction in Russia:

 - Udmurtia reserving complex.

-The work is in progress to increase the performance of UGS facilities in Belarus.
+Work is also in progress to boost the performance of UGS facilities in Belarus.

-Gazprom goes on expanding its UGS capacities in Europe to achieve the working gas capacity of at least 5 per cent of the annual amount of gas export.
-Today it continues the construction of the Katharina (Germany) and the Damborice (Czech Republic) UGS facilities.
+Gazprom continues to build up its UGS capacities in Europe with the purpose of achieving the working gas capacity of at least 5 per cent of the annual amount of the Company’s gas exports.
+Efforts are underway to construct the Katharina UGS facility in Germany.